prbpedro/flutter_rmtp_publisher/README.md

 # flutter_rmtp_publisher
-This is a test project for a Flutter App that publishes a rmtp stream
+Flutter App that publishes a rmtp stream